Zephyr-Zen/Cybersecurity-Journey/glossary.md

 ## K

 ## L
+- **Least Privilege:** The principle that users and applications should have the fewest permissions possible to complete their job.
 - **Likelihood:** The chance of a risk occuring.
 One equation is Adversary Capability * Adversary Motivation * Vulnerability Severity.
 - **Lockheed Martin Cyber Kill Chain Framework:** A framework depicting the seven steps of a typical cyberattack.
 Reconnaissance > Weaponisation > Delivery > Exploitation > Installation > Command & Control (C2) > Actions on Objectives.
 ## M